 The buyer is not who they used to be, people are much more tech savvy and impatient than they were, with the development in technology the buyer is more empowered and independent than ever before.
-Do you feel you are up to date with the modern buying process?
+Can you survive the future in Automotive by adapting to sell to the modern buying process?

 The modern buyer